 Breast calcifications are small areas of calcium in the breast.
-You cannot feel them.

-Breast calcifications usually show up on a breast x-ray (mammogram).
+They do not cause any symptoms and you cannot feel them.
+They usually found during a routine breast x-ray (mammogram).

-Calcifications are very common, and in most cases they are harmless.
-There are two types.
+Calcifications are common and, in most cases, they are harmless.
+There are two types:

 Macrocalcifications (benign coarse calcifications)